wgmo/graphtik/docs/source/plotting.rst

 Sphinx-generated sites
 ^^^^^^^^^^^^^^^^^^^^^^

-You may enable the ``graphtik.sphinxext`` extension and then use the :rst:dir:`graphtik` directive from :mod:`.sphinxext` module to embed graph-plots into your generated site.
+If you append the :mod:`graphtik.sphinxext` extension in you :file:`docs/conf.py` file and then use the :rst:dir:`graphtik` or :rst:dir:`graphtik-output` directives to embed graph-plots into your generated site;  you may refer to those plotted graphs with the :rst:role:`graphtik` role (see :ref:`sphinxext-examples` below).

 ..
 Attention::
    This extenion forces the :confval:`trim_doctest_flags` configuration to ``False``